Jothin-kumar/discord-bot/README.md

 - Valid: `30s`
 - Invalid: `30 s`

-Similarly, m for minutes, h for hours and d for days can be used.
+Similarly, m for minutes, h for hours, d for days and w for weeks can be used.

+Due to discord limitations, the maximum duration is `4 weeks`.

 To unmute a member, use the `unmute` command.

-**If an already muted member is muted again, the previous timeout is cancelled**
+If an already muted member is muted again, the previous timeout is cancelled and the new one is set.

 ### Banning members